 Participants are invited to a number of events at Two Temple Place, giving them the opportunity to meet charities, social enterprises and each other face-to-face.
 In addition regular emails are circulated with opportunities to connect with specific charities and projects.
 Events are frequently co-hosted with other organisations including New Philanthropy Capital, Big Society Capital, and the Small Charities Coalition.

 All business professionals are invited to join and participation is free.
 There is also no charge for charities to use the service.
 For more information please contact firstname.lastname@example.org

 16th April 2018, 6:30pm-8:30pm

 All recent requests for pro bono support from small charities and social enterprises are listed here.
 Information on how to get involved and who to contact can be found below

-Action on Postpartum Psychosis is seeking a new trustee with a financial background to assist with financial management, planning and reporting.
-For more information or an informal chat about the role, please email email@example.com.
+citizenAID is looking to add trustees with either a marketing or a legal background to support its expansion.
+For more information or for an informal chat about the role, please email Matt at email@example.com.

 Young people who leave school without qualifications often struggle to find a job.
 Circle Community propels young people out of unemployment through their five week ‘Get Employed’ programme – offering work experience with ‘Circle Collective’ (their high street fashion social enterprise), corporate insight days, motivational workshops, one-to-one mentoring and support during early employment.
 75% of those who have completed the programme have subsequently moved into work.
 Circle Collective received a grant from The Fore in 2016.